ShyamaliSamant/ToDo-List/README.md

 # ToDo-List
-It is basic To Do list App.
+It is a basic To Do list App.